DevEmmy/KDE-API/NewDocs.md

     response format: json
     response: User Object

-    note: Pass the verificationId as an object of keys: front and back to hold the front view of the id and same for back.
+    note: Pass the verificationId as an object of keys(front and back to hold the front view of the id and same for back).

 - View Profile
     method: PATCH